Llcoolsouder/OpenGLPlayground/README.md

 of these dependencies by default on Windows.
 The file structure should look like
 this:

-+-- C:/thirdparty
+C:/thirdparty
-  +-- glew
+|-- glew
-  | +-- include
+|	|-- include/
-  | +-- lib/Win32/Release/
+|	`-- lib/Win32/Release/
-  +-- glfw3
+|-- glfw3
-  | +-- include
+|	|-- include
-  | +-- build/src/Release
+|	`--build/src/Release/
-  +-- glm
+`-- glm

 On Windows I built using the CMake-Gui.
 If you have this file structure, CMake should find everything except GLFW3 static libraries.
 You will have to give a path to glfw3.lib for GLFW3_LIBRARY.

 ### Linux <a name="linux"></a>
 I built this on Ubuntu 16, and Travis currently tests on Ubuntu 18.